adriangalilea/e-id/README.md

 - [x] feat: sign in on mobile
 - [x] feat: comments on profile
 - [x] feat: preserve user email
+- [x] fix: username taken warning on a non logged-in user

 # Credits
 [Progressive enhancement emoji URL's idea](https://github.com/jonroig/emojiurlifier).
 I implemented it on the next.js middleware, so it's a bit cleaner.